-With Active Release Technique, the whole structure (of muscle, tendon, ligament, nerve or fascia) can be treated instead of a particular section.
+What is Active Release Therapy?
+Active Release Technique treats the whole structure instead of a particular section.
+That means muscles, tendons, ligaments, nerves or fascia are all being addressed at the same time!
 It is the active motion, directed pressure, and specificity of treatment of the muscle that allows the doctor to break up the adhesions.
 So what is an “adhesion” anyway?
 An adhesion is a fibrous tissue that develops from a small tear in the muscle, tendon or ligament.
 Some people may call this “scar tissue” as well.
 How does it get there in the first place?

 An adhesion can develop 3 ways:

-Constant pressure/tension for extended periods of time (ie. poor posture)
+Constant pressure or tension for prolonged periods of time (ie. poor posture)